hackerspacesg/hackerspace.sg/content/membership/index.md

 ## Resident 512SGD monthly

-A dedicated desk 7 days a week for co-working.
+A reserved desk for co-working.
 You can keep your stuff at the desk.
+We'll label a desk with your name, in honour of your contribution.

 ## Hotdesk 256SGD monthly

-A non-dedicated desk should be available whenever you drop in (oversubscription may occur at peak hours, we aim for 90% availability).
+Priority at desks whenever you drop by the space (oversubscription may occur at peak hours, we aim for 90% availability).
 You cannot keep your crap at the desk.

 ## Regular Member 128SGD monthly